Deb-svg/Deb-toolkit-test/README.md

     ```
 5. Open a pull request with a detailed description of your changes.

-## License

-Deb Toolkit is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements

 We would like to thank all the contributors and users who have helped make Deb Toolkit a powerful and versatile tool.